This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - KONG Toys – if you have an aggressive chewer try the KONG Extreme!
 Even Dublin didn’t chew through that one (although I’ve heard other dogs have).

-- Bully Sticks – we buy the 12 inch Best Bully Sticks in bulk and although they say odor free they still stink…although not as bad as most I’ve tried.
+- Bully Sticks – we buy the 6 inch Best Bully Sticks (we like this size better for our puppies) in bulk and although they say odor free they still stink…although not as bad as most I’ve tried.
 Even my finicky dog, Linus loved his bully sticks.

 - Himalayan Dog Chews – another favorite for redirecting bitey behavior away from your hands.
 We have three dogs making the 3 pack Himalayan Dog Chews the perfect size.